2019 Madrid Challenge by la Vuelta

-The fifth edition of the Madrid Challenge by La Vuelta, a women's cycling race held in Spain, will take place on 14 and 15 September 2019.
+The fifth edition of the Madrid Challenge by La Vuelta, a women's cycling race held in Spain, took place on 14 and 15 September 2019.
+The event was organised by ASO, which also organises the Vuelta a España.
+It was the 22nd race of the 2019 UCI Women's World Tour.
+It was won by Lisa Brennauer of WNT-Rotor Pro Cycling.

 Route and organization

 The race starts with and 9.3 km individual time trial in Boadilla del Monte, followed by a 98.6 km crit race in Madrid.
 Stage 2 will use the finishing circuit that will also be used for stage 21 of the 2019 Vuelta.

-The event was organised by ASO, which also organises the Vuelta a España.
-It was the 22nd race of the 2019 UCI Women's World Tour.